What they do

 Education and training

-To become a drilling engineer you usually need to complete a bachelor of science, or a bachelor of engineering, majoring in oil and gas or petroleum engineering.
+To become a drilling engineer you usually need to study a degree in engineering, majoring in petroleum, chemical or mechanical engineering.

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 If you already hold an engineering degree in another field, both Curtin University and Edith Cowan University offer relevant postgraduate qualifications for those wishing to transition into petroleum engineering.